-Account Holder does not know is that the request to view The New York Times article on postpartum depression is also accompanied by a "cookie," which is sent from the Account Holder's web browser to the SSP (recall that an SSP is an entity that collects Account Holder information to sell ad space for targeted advertising).
-If the SSP is AdMob, which is owned by Google, AdMob matches the cookie to the Account Holder's personal information stored by Google.
-As one of the preeminent data companies in the world, Google's storage of individuals' personal information is vast and, consequently, its capability to connect cookies to personal information is unprecedented.
-From Google's vast data store, Google RTB creates a Bid Request - containing the Account Holder's personal information and the content of the specific article that is the subject of the Account Holder's communication.
+Account Holder does not know is that the request to view The New York Times article on postpartum a.

+From Google's vast data store, Google RTB creates a Bid Request - containing the Account

+Holder's personal information and the content of the specific article that is the subject of the

+Account Holder's communication.
 This Bid Request is then sent to DSP participants of the Google RTB (recall that DSPs bid on behalf of advertisers to display targeted ads on available ad space).
 All Google RTB participants, in turn, can view, collect, and use the information in the Bid Request to determine whether and in what amount they will pay to deliver an ad to the specific Account Holder in question.
 Bids are submitted and the highest bidder wins the right to place its ad (or its client's ad) on The New York Times postpartum depression article that the Account Holder is viewing.
 This is all done by algorithm and, as set forth above, the entire process takes milliseconds: between the time the Account Holder clicks to access the article and the seconds it takes for the article display, Google RTB has collected, disseminated, and sold the Account Holder's personal information to hundreds of Google RTB participants for the purpose of targeted advertising.

-1. The Google RTB Shares Account Holders' Personal Information a.
-OpenRTB Integration;15
+1. The Google RTB Shares Account Holders' Personal Information

-100. Google publishes several documents in which it explains how Google RTB Bid Requests are structured.
-Among them are documents titled:
+Google publishes several documents in which it explains how Google RTB Bid